-EB Games admits to misleading customers over Fallout 76 refunds
+EB Games Australia admits to misleading customers over Fallout 76 refunds

-Australian video game retailer EB Games has admitted to misleading customers about their consumer guarantee rights.
+The Australian branch of video game retailer EB Games has admitted to misleading customers about their consumer guarantee rights.

-The company had been advising customers who'd purchased Fallout 76 that they were not entitled to a refund, despite them having experienced a range of faults with the title including bugs and server issues.
+The company had been advising customers who'd purchased Fallout 76 that they were not entitled to a refund, despite them experiencing a range of faults with the title including bugs and server issues.

 However, after those consumers raised the issue with the Australian Competition & Consumer Commission (ACCC), the retailer has now turned heel and admitted it shouldn't have misrepresented consumer guarantee rights by telling disgruntled Fallout 76 owners they couldn't seek a refund.